Crockpot Breakfast Casserole with Ham and Gruyere

 - Cooking spray

-- 3 cups (about 15 ounces) refrigerated or frozen shredded hash browns, thawed (it’s important to thaw them first!)
+- 3 cups (about 15 ounces) shredded hash browns, thawed and squeezed of excess liquid

-- 2 cups (a 6-ounce block) shredded Gruyere cheese (sub: Swiss cheese, Monterey Jack, or your favorite shredded cheese)
+- 2 cups (a 6-ounce block) shredded Gruyere cheese (sub: Swiss cheese or Monterey Jack)

 - 12 large eggs